cangjie-champagne/trash-can/README.md

-# ⛽ gas-station
+# 🌻 sunflower
-A Bo cangjie keyboard word key translation method from any input possible.
+A Shi cangjie keyboard word key translation method from any input possible.